scaleoutsean/solidfire-windows/README.md

 - Each SolidFire volume is available on one network (subnet and VLAN).
 Different targets may be served over multiple networks and VLANs when SolidFire uses Trunk Mode switch ports.
   - iSCSI clients connect to SolidFire portal - Storage Virtual IP (SVIP) - which redirects each to the SolidFire node which hosts the target (volume) of interest (iSCSI login redirection is described in [RFC-3720](https://tools.ietf.org/html/rfc3720))
   - Volumes are ocassionally rebalanced, transparently to the client
-- Multiple connections from one iSCSI client to single volume (with or without MPIO) are rarely needed (NetApp AFF and E-Series are more suitable one or few large workloads)
+- Multiple connections from one iSCSI client to single volume (with or without MPIO) are rarely needed (NetApp AFF and E-Series are more suitable for one or few large workloads)
-  - Network adapter team (bonding) creates one path per volume and provides link redundancy, which is enough for 90% of use cases
+  - Network adapter teaming (bonding) creates one path per volume and provides link redundancy, which is enough for 90% of use cases
   - It is not possible to establish two connections (sessions) to the same volume with only one initiator IP
   - Thre are several ways to create two iSCSI connections to a SolidFire volume.
 They require Multipath I/O and one of the following (not a complete list):
     - Use four NICs to create two teams on the same network, set up one connection from each adapter team's IP address